-If the bike has been exposed to water or grit, or at least every 100 miles, clean it by wiping it clean and lightly oil the chainwith dry Teflon lubrication or a synthetic based chain lube.
+If the bike has been exposed to water or grit, or at least every 100 miles, clean it by wiping it clean and lightly oil the chain with Teflon lubrication or a synthetic based chain lube.
 Then, very importantly, wipe off excess oil.
-Forgeneral cycle lubrication, we suggest using lightweight mineral based oil that is commonly available in most bikeshops or hardware stores.
-If you have any further questions please talk to your dealer as an incorrect lubricantcan damage the painted surfaces.
+For general cycle lubrication, we suggest using lightweight mineral based oil that is commonly available in most bike shops or hardware stores.
+If you have any further questions please talk to your dealer as an incorrect lubricant can damage the painted surfaces.

 - Squeeze the front brake and rock the bike forward and back.
 If you feel a clunk with each forward and backward movement of the bike, you probably have a loose headset.
 Have your dealer check it. - Lift the front wheel off the ground and turn the handlebar to the left and right.
 If you feel any binding or roughness in the steering you may have a tight headset, have your dealer check it. - Grab one pedal and rock it towards and away from the centre line of the bike; then do the same with the other pedal.
 Anything feel loose?
 If so have your dealer check it. - Take a look at the brake pads.
 Starting to look worn or not hitting the wheel rim squarely?
 Time to have the dealer adjust or replace them - Carefully check the control cables and cable housings, any rust?
 Kinks?
 Fraying?
-If so have your dealer replace them. - Squeeze each adjoining pair of spokes on either side of each wheel between your thumb and index finger.
+If so have your dealer replace them - Squeeze each adjoining pair of spokes on either side of each wheel between your thumb and index finger.
 Do they feel about the same?
+If any feel loose, have your dealer check the wheel. - Changing components on your bike with non-genuine parts may compromise the safety of your bicycle and void the warranty.
+Please check with your dealer before changing any safety-critical components on your bike.

-If any feel loose, have your dealer check the wheel. - Check to make sure that all parts and accessories are still secure, and tighten any that are not.
+- Check to make sure that all parts and accessories are still secure, and tighten any that are not.
 When replacement parts are necessary, be sure to use factory authorized replacement parts from your local authorized dealer. - Check the frame, particularly in the area around all tube joints; the handlebars; the stem and the seat post for any deep scratches, cracks or discoloration.
 These are signs of stress-caused fatigue and indicate that a part is at the end of its useful life and needs to be replaced.

-Warning:

-Like any mechanical device, a bicycle and its components are subject to wear and stress.
+Warning: Like any mechanical device, a bicycle and its components are subject to wear and stress.
 Different materials and mechanisms wear or fatigue from stress at different rates and have different life cycles.
 If a component's life cycle is exceeded the component can suddenly and catastrophically fail, causing serious injury or death to the rider.
-Scratches, cracks, fraying and discolouration are signs of stress-caused fatigue and indicate that apart is at the end of its useful life and needs to be replaced.
+Scratches, cracks, fraying and discolouration are signs of stress-caused fatigue and indicate that a part is at the end of its useful life and needs to be replaced.
 While the materials and workmanship of your bicycle or of individual components may be covered by a warranty for a specified period of time by the manufacturer, this is no guarantee that the product will last the term of the warranty.
 Product life is often related to the kind of riding you do and to the treatment to which you submit the bicycle.
 The bicycle's warranty is not meant to suggest that the bicycle cannot be broken or will last forever.
 It only means that the bicycle is covered subject to the terms of the warranty.
+Hubs run smoothly with no sideways play